ori-drs/ublox_driver/README.md

 git clone git@github.com:ori-drs/ublox_driver.git
 ```

 Depending on you desired configuration, you might need to change [the configuration file](/config/driver_config.yaml), but it should work out-of-the-box.
+Sometimes, you need to change the port.
+Usually, it is `dev/ttyACM0` (default) or `/dev/ttyACM1`.

 Create symbolic links from you catkin workspace to the cloned repositories